House sparrow: Population decline

 Declines have been particularly apparent even in North America, where the house sparrow is invasive in some states.
 Introduced to Philadelphia initially in 1852 the house sparrow rapidly spread across the nation.
-However, the bird has largely disappeared from the city nowadays and overall, it is estimated to have declined in North America by 84% since 1966.
+However, the bird has largely disappeared from the city nowadays and is estimated to have declined in North America by 84% since 1966.

-In South Asia, the house sparrow has largely vanished from major cities such as Karachi, Kolkata, Mumbai, New Delhi, and Lahore.
+In South Asia, the house sparrow has largely vanished from many major cities.
+In general, the house sparrow population has been on the decline in many Asian countries, particularly in India.

-Various causes for the dramatic decreases in population have been proposed, including predation, in particular by Eurasian sparrowhawks; electromagnetic radiation from mobile phones; and diseases such as avian malaria.
+Various causes for the dramatic decreases in population have been proposed, including predation, in particular by Eurasian sparrowhawks, possibly facilitated by the elimination of bushes which the sparrows use to hide, electromagnetic radiation from mobile phones; and diseases such as avian malaria.
 A shortage of nesting sites caused by changes in urban building design is probably a factor, and conservation organisations have encouraged the use of special nest boxes for sparrows.
 A primary cause of the decline seems to be an insufficient supply of insect food for nestling sparrows.
 Declines in insect populations result from an increase of monoculture crops, the heavy use of pesticides, the replacement of native plants in cities with introduced plants and parking areas, and possibly the introduction of unleaded petrol, which produces toxic compounds such as methyl nitrite.

 Protecting insect habitats on farms and planting native plants in cities benefit the house sparrow, as does establishing urban green spaces.
-To raise awareness of threats to the house sparrow, World Sparrow Day has been celebrated on 20 March across the world since 2010.
+To raise awareness of threats to the house sparrow, World Sparrow Day has been celebrated on 20 March since 2010.

-Over the recent years, the house sparrow population has been on the decline in many Asian countries, and this decline is quite evident in India.
-To promote the conservation of these birds, in 2012, the house sparrow was declared as the state bird of Delhi.
+To promote conservation, in 2012, the house sparrow was declared as the state bird of Delhi.

 Cultural associations

 To many people across the world, the house sparrow is the most familiar wild animal and, because of its association with humans and familiarity, it is frequently used to represent the common and vulgar, or the lewd.
 One of the reasons for the introduction of house sparrows throughout the world was their association with the European homeland of many immigrants.
 Birds usually described later as sparrows are referred to in many works of ancient literature and religious texts in Europe and western Asia.
 These references may not always refer specifically to the house sparrow, or even to small, seed-eating birds, but later writers who were inspired by these texts often had the house sparrow in mind.
 In particular, sparrows were associated by the ancient Greeks with Aphrodite, the goddess of love, due to their perceived lustfulness, an association echoed by later writers such as Chaucer and Shakespeare.
-Jesus's use of "sparrows" as an example of divine providence in the Gospel of Matthew also inspired later references, such as that in Shakespeare's Hamlet and the Gospel hymn His Eye Is on the Sparrow.
+Jesus's use of "sparrows" as an example of divine providence in the Gospel of Matthew also inspired later references, such as that in Shakespeare's Hamlet and the hymn His Eye Is on the Sparrow.